Azure-Samples/ms-identity-python-desktop/1-Call-MsGraph-WithUsernamePassword/README.md

 ## Troubleshooting

 ### Did you forget to provide admin consent?
-This is needed for daemon apps

 If you get an error when calling the API `Insufficient privileges to complete the operation.`, this is because the tenant administrator has not granted permissions to the application.
-See step 6 of [Register the client app (daemon-console)](#register-the-client-app-daemon-console) above.
+See step 8 of [Register the client app](#register-the-client-app) above.

 You will typically see, on the output window, something like the following: